-- (3) The time-based restrictions with respect to this March 1, 2019 option award will lapse in equal one-third increments on each of the first three anniversaries of the grant date. - (4) Represents the grant date fair value calculated under ASC 718, and as presented in our audited consolidated financial statements included in our Annual Report on Form 10-K for the 2019 fiscal year.
-The grant date fair value of each restricted share granted on March 1, 2019 is \$4.99.
-The closing market price of the shares of our Common Stock on December 31, 2019, the last trading day of the Company's fiscal year, was \$2.81.
-Each stock option was valued on the grant date using the Black Scholes option pricing model.
-For options granted on March 1, 2019, the Black Scholes price per option for Mr. Smith was \$2.67 per share and for all other officers it was calculated to be \$3.08 per share.
+- (3) The time-based restrictions with respect to this March 1, 2020 option award will lapse in equal one-third increments on each of the first three anniversaries of the grant date. - (4) Represents the grant date fair value calculated under ASC 718, and as presented in our audited consolidated financial statements included in our Annual Report on Form 10-K for the 2020 fiscal year filed with the SEC on February 18, 2021.
+The grant date fair value of each restricted share granted on March 1, 2020 is \$4.93.
+The closing market price of the shares of our Common Stock on December 31, 2020, the last trading day of the Company's fiscal year, was \$7.43.
+Each stock option was valued on the grant date using the Black-Scholes option pricing model.
+For options granted on March 1, 2020, the Black-Scholes price per option for Mr. Smith and Mr. Fordham was \$2.36 per share and for all other officers it was calculated to be \$3.17 per share.